austinjdean/pls/README.md

 -F, --force           Force pls to attempt to open in browser -c, --chrome          Open using Chrome
 -f, --firefox         Open using Firefox
--t, --text            Display results in stdout instead of showing them in
+-t, --text            Display results in the terminal instead of showing
-                      browser
+                      them in browser
+-w WORD, --word WORD  Show syllable segmentation, pronunciation, and
--l, --lucky           I'm Feeling Lucky
+                      definition of WORD in the terminal -l, --lucky           I'm Feeling Lucky
 -i, --images          Search using Google Images
 -S, --scholar         Search using Google Scholar